elringus/bootsharp/Samples/Code/README.md

 To test the extension locally:

-- Run `npm run build`;
+- Run `npm run build` to build the sources;
-- Run `npm run package`;
+- Run `npm run package` to bundle extension package;
-- Drag-drop the produces .vsix file to the VS Code extension tab.
+- Drag-drop the produced `.vsix` file to the VS Code extension tab.